thinhngo-x/Anonymization/README.md

 The results can also be found in this drive.

 The folder **SVM** is the tools provided by the TD, we can refer to the TD8 for its usage.

+You may refer to the pdf for the results.